January 9th - 14th, 2019

 We’ll spend two full days photographing migratory birds and other wildlife in Bosque del Apache National Wildlife Refuge.
 Morning and evening beverages and snacks in the field.

 Established in 1939, Bosque sits between the Chupadera and San Pascual Mountains at the northern edge of the Chihuahuan Desert.
-Its 57,331 acres harbors a wild stretch of the Rio Grande and its wetlands which provide critical habitat, protection, and food for thousands of migrating waterfowl throughout the year.
+Its 57,331 acres harbor a wild stretch of the Rio Grande and its wetlands provide critical habitat, protection, and food for thousands of migrating waterfowl throughout the year.

 November through February is the best time to see the greatest number of birds at the refuge.
 There is nothing like the sunrise “fly out”—thousands of geese taking off en masse, heading out to fields where they will feed for the day—an experience you will never forget!
 Shortly after, hundreds of cranes fly out in smaller groups.
 Additional wildlife opportunities may include bald/golden eagles, great blue herons, pelicans, avocets, and the many other local birds that inhabit the area.
 Coyotes and herds of mule deer are also known to frequent the area.
 End the day with the sunset “fly in” when the geese return to the water to rest for the night.